bearcove/dylo/con-loader/README.md

 Except it doesn't actually need to be in `target/debug/` of anywhere — this could all be in a container image under `/app` or whatever.

+## ABI Safety

+con-loader uses [rubicon](https://github.com/bearcove/rubicon) to ensure that the ABI of the module matches the ABI of the app they're being loaded into — this is not the concern of the "con" family of crates however.

+If you mess something up, you should get a detailed panic with colors and emojis explaining exactly what you got wrong.

+Note that if you need crates like tokio, tracing, eyre, etc. you should use their patched versions, see the [rubicon compatibility tracker](https://github.com/bearcove/rubicon/issues/3).